-Who says you have to do only one lower chest exercise per workout?
-It's normally a good idea to use various angles—from flat bench to incline to decline—to hit all the muscle fibers in your chest—often flat bench, incline, and decline—by using a decline bench set to a different angle than your first decline exercise, or using a totally different decline-focused machine, you can work those lower-pec fibers in different ways for better development.
+Who says you have to do only one lower-chest exercise per workout?
+It's normally a good idea to use various angles—from flat bench to incline to decline—to hit all the muscle fibers.
+You can also work those lower-pec fibers in different ways for better development.
+Try using a decline bench set to a different angle than your first decline exercise, or use a totally different decline-focused machine.

-Just avoid doing lower-chest exercises which closely mirror each other, such as the decline barbell press and Smith-machine decline press, each done on a bench of the same angle, or decline dumbbell presses and barbell presses at the same bench angle.
+Just avoid doing lower-chest exercises that closely mirror each other, such as the decline barbell press and Smith machine decline press, both of which are done on a bench at the same angle.
+The same is true of decline dumbbell and barbell presses when you do them at the same bench angle.
 Find ways to get more variation in your workout.

 3. Target The Lower Pecs With Single-Joint Exercises

-The high cable crossover (with the pulleys attached to the top), decline-bench fly, and cable fly all target the lower chest while eliminating contribution from the triceps.
-With single-joint exercises, use a slightly higher rep range than what you'd do for presses.
-Like other isolation moves, these are best done at the end of your chest workout.
+The high cable cross-over (with the pulleys attached to the top), decline bench fly, and cable fly all target the lower pecs while eliminating contribution from the triceps.
+With single-joint exercises, use a slightly higher rep range than you would for presses.
+As with other isolation moves, these are best done at the end of your workout.

-Granted, there aren't a lot of "new" choices when it comes to working your lower-chest muscles, but anything you haven't done in a while becomes "new."
+Granted, there aren't a lot of "new" choices when it comes to working your lower-chest muscles, but anything you haven't done in a while sometimes counts as "new."
 For example, if you tend to always use the barbell, it's time to choose dumbbells.
 If you always use dumbbells, head to a machine and get to it!

 Besides changing equipment, you can also make slight adjustments to the equipment you already use.
 Set the decline bench a notch above or below your usual setting.
-Another favorite of mine: Sit sideways on the Hammer Strength decline machine—which has independent arms—so you can push across your body rather than just straight out.
+Another favorite of mine is to sit sideways on the Hammer Strength decline machine.
+Because this machine has independent arms, you can push across your body rather than just straight out.

 5. Train Chest After A Rest Day

 This is a strategy pro bodybuilders use because you typically have more energy and a fully stocked glycogen supply after a full day of rest and solid nutrition.
-If you do chest in the middle of your training week, however, make sure you don't train delts or triceps the day before; they need to be fully rested.
+If you do a chest-muscle workout in the middle of your training week, however, make sure you don't train delts or triceps the day before.
+Your shoulders and arms need to be fully rested.

 6. Turn Up Your Training Intensity With Advanced Techniques

-Training to failure is your first step to building muscle, but training past failure for 1-2 sets of several lower-chest exercises can push you into the growth zone.
-There are many techniques to increase intensity; here are four great ones!
+Training to failure is your first step to building muscle, but it's when you train past failure for 1-2 sets of several exercises that you can push into the growth zone.
+There are many techniques like this to increase intensity.
+Here are four great ones!

 Forced reps: Ask your workout partner to help you lift the weight after you reach muscle failure.
 With your arms rested for a moment, you may be able to do a few more reps.

-Heavy rest-pause: Choose a weight in which you can do just 6 reps (your 6-rep max), but do just 3 reps.
-Rest no more than 20 seconds, and then do 3 more reps.
+Heavy rest-pause: Choose a weight at which you can do just 6 reps (your 6-rep max)—then do only 3 reps.
+Rest no longer than 20 seconds, then do 3 more reps.
 Alternate this work/rest sequence for five cycles and you'll end up doing 15 reps with your 6-rep max, an impressive growth-producing stimulus.
-Choose an exercise which allows you to quickly get into position, like a machine chest press.
+Choose an exercise that allows you to quickly get into position, like a machine chest press.

-Negatives: Once you reach failure, instead of ending your set, have your partner help you lift the weight, and then take five seconds to lower the weight on your own.
-Do as many reps as you can until you can no longer hold the eccentric contraction for five seconds.
+Negatives: Once you reach failure, instead of ending your set, have your partner help you lift the weight, then take 5 seconds to lower the weight on your own.
+Do as many reps as you can until you can no longer hold the eccentric contraction for 5 seconds.